1979 Stag’s Leap Napa Cab Sauv for “Open That Bottle Night” + 50th Anniversary of “Judgement of Paris”

 purchased at the winery for approximately $20 (about $65 in 2026 dollars)

-Palate: Tannins, bright acidity, fresh plum, dusty, cherry tobacco, smooth sipper, wistful, still very drinkable, still very enjoyable, lots of character, it is impressive that at this age it has hung in there so well and is such an enjoyable wine.
-This wine is not pruney, or past in any way, however it will not hold its structure after opened for very long.
+Palate: Tannins, bright acidity, fresh plum, dusty, cherry tobacco, smooth sipper, wistful, still very drinkable, still very enjoyable, lots of character.
+It is impressive that at this age the 1979 Stag’s Leap Wine Cellars “Stag’s Leap Vineyard” Cabernet Sauvignon has hung in there so well and is such an enjoyable wine.
+This wine is not pruney, or past in any way, however it will not hold its structure after being opened for very long.
+Amazed that the Coravin worked so well with this!

-Pairing: Went nicely with all of the cheeses on the cheese plate loving the sharpness of the aged cheese, also very good with the stuffed mushrooms, the wine loves the fennel in the sausage and the richness of the bite, great with the stuffed date loving the sweet date savory cheese and bacon, what a great pairing, Baked potatoes on the grill have such a sweet caramelization that goes oh so well with the wine, the party sweet richness is a perfect pairing.
+Pairing: 1979 Stag’s Leap Wine Cellars “Stag’s Leap Vineyard” Cabernet Sauvignon went well with all of the cheeses on the cheese plate loving the sharpness of the aged cheese.
+Also very good with the stuffed mushrooms as the wine loves the fennel in the sausage and the richness of the bite.
+Great with the stuffed date loving the sweet date, the savory cheese, and salty rich bacon–what a great pairing!
+Baked potatoes on the grill have such a sweet caramelization that go so well with the wine.
+Of course it also was a great pairing with the complex mushroom sauce of the Steak Diane.

 Learn more, purchase special releases, reserve experiences: www.stagsleapwinecellars.com.